learnwithgurpreet/b.learnwithgurpreet.me/src/posts/2024/mono-repo-vs-micro-front-ends-with-nextjs.md

 ### When to Choose a Mono Repo?

-- **Single Deployment:** It involves deploying the entire application as a unified entity rather than dividing it into separate modules or components.
+- **Single App Deployment:** It involves deploying the entire application as a unified entity rather than dividing it into separate apps.
 This approach simplifies the release process with a single CI/CD pipeline, ensuring consistency across the application and reducing compatibility issues.
-It enables atomic updates, where all changes are deployed simultaneously, simplifying versioning and ensuring application-wide consistency.
+It enables atomic updates, where all changes are deployed simultaneously, simplifying versioning and ensuring application-wide consistency.[^1]

 - **Unified Scaling Needs:** Since we have a single application, it is not possible to scale individual modules separately, such as the catalog flow versus a static page.
 Instead, everything must be scaled together as one unified application.